alex-monti/Master-Thesis/README.md

 - test-general-IB.ipynb: Notebook where we made the tests for functions in functions.py.

 - test-geom-DIB.ipynb: Notebook where we made the tests for functions in functions_geom_DIB.py.

+- test-general-DIB.ipynb: Notebook where we made the tests for general DIB.